 Palm oil allergy or intolerance

-After a year of logging foods and symptoms, we are absolutely certain our son has an intolerance to palm oil.
+After a year and a half of logging foods and symptoms, we are absolutely certain our son has an intolerance to palm oil.

-It’s not a recognized allergen or even a common intolerance.
-The allergist was focused on boosting our son’s overall health with prebiotics.
-He recommended this.
+It’s not a recognized allergen or common intolerance.
+The allergist focused on other things.
+For example, increasing Vitamin D exposure from the sun and boosting our son’s overall health with prebiotics.

 Palm oil allergy symptoms